 Update January 26, 2023: The changes in CF7 5.7.3 make it no longer viable to support the old format of the [multistep] tag.
 Previously, even if a form tag supported a name it would be a valid tag without a name.
 In CF7 5.7.3, these types of tags are ignored.
 The name in the tag was being used to determine the old vs the new format of the form tag, but now that the name is required, this is no longer possible.
-If you see the [multistep] tag in your forms, please make sure you are using the “new” format which has been the main format for 3 years now.
+If you see the [multistep] tag in your forms, please make sure you are using the “new” format which has been the main format since 2019.

 Version 4.0 of the Contact Form 7 Multi-Step Forms plugin introduces a new format for the multistep tag.
 This new format allows for more options to be set for each form.
 The old format looks something like this: